Youzhou (ancient China): Three Kingdoms

-Jin Dynasty
+Jin dynasty

-In the Western Jin Dynasty (265–316), You Prefecture had seven commanderies and 34 counties.
-The capital was moved from the City of Ji to Fanyang Commandary in what is today Zhuozhou.
+In the Western Jin dynasty (265–316), You Prefecture had seven commanderies and 34 counties.
+The capital was moved from the City of Ji to Fanyang Commandery in what is today Zhuozhou.
 The Western Jin expanded the number of counties from 19 in 265 to 31 in 291.
 Five commanderies and 26 counties in modern Liaoning that used to belong to You Prefecture were carved out to create Pingzhou.

 You remained an important prefecture on the northern frontier.
 In AD 270, the imperial court appointed Wei Guan as the governor of the prefecture.
 Wei Guan was succeeded by Tang Bin (appointed 282) and Zhang Hua (appointed 291).
 By the time of the Rebellion of the Eight Princes, You Prefecture was controlled by Wang Jun, who secured alliances with nomadic tribes north of it by arranging marriages of his daughters to tribal chieftains of the Xianbei and Wuhuan.

 Wang Jun's support for Emperor Sima Lun against other princes earned the enmity of Sima Ying, who in 304, arranged to appoint He Yan as the governor of You Prefecture and instructed He Yan to eliminate Wang Jun.
 He Yan then conspired with a Wuhuan chieftain, Shen Deng, to assassinate Wang Jun during a field trip to the Qingquan River just south of Ji.
 However, during their trip, the travelers encountered a rainstorm and their weapons rusted.
 Shen Deng believed the rain storm was divine intervention in favor of Wang Jun and disclosed the plot.
 Wang Jun then killed He Yan and regained control of You.
 He and his allies Sima Teng, Duan Wuwuchen of the Duan Xianbei clan, and the Wuhuan then attacked Sima Ying in southern Hebei.
 Sima Ying permitted Liu Yuan, an ethnic Xiongnu commander to leave Ye in southern Hebei and return to Shanxi to mobilize the Xiongnu folk for this war.